cicada-lang/cicada-solo/docs/manual/implicit-n-vague/01-implicit-arguments.md

 # Using the implicit value

 We can use the implicit value in function body.

+An example would be a function that can return the type of its argument.

 ``` cicada
 function typeof(implicit T: Type, T): Type {